2 hrs

 • Developing and implementing a fix and testing it prior to merging

-• Using generic, singular and custom tests on a wide variety of models and sources
+• Using generic, singular, custom, and custom generic tests on a wide variety of models and sources

 • Implementing various testing steps in the workflow